-Hemorrhoids, caused by swollen or inflamed veins around the anus or rectum, can be unpleasant and painful.
-If you're a cyclist, riding can exacerbate existing hemorrhoids by restricting blood flow to the anus or causing pressure and chaffing against the damaged tissues.
-However, cycling does not cause hemorrhoids.
+If you're a cyclist, riding can make your symptoms worse by restricting blood flow to the anus or causing pressure and chaffing against the damaged tissues.
 If hemorrhoids are producing pain during your rides, a few tips may reduce the discomfort.
-If the problem persists, be sure to see a doctor, as prescription medication may be needed.